Downloads

 Thomas A. Viola, RPh, CCP, CDE, CPMP

 has over 30 years’ experience as a pharmacist, educator, speaker, and author.
 He has particular expertise in the most prevalent oral and systemic diseases, the most frequently prescribed drugs used in their treatment and considerations and strategies for effective patient care planning.
 Dr. Viola is on faculty at over 10 dental professional degree programs, having received several Teacher of the Year awards.
 He is well known internationally for his contributions as an author, and for his work as an editor, of several pharmacology, pain management and local anesthesia professional journals and textbooks.
 Dr. Viola has presented over one thousand continuing education courses to medical and dental professionals here and abroad since 2021.
+You may contact Dr. Viola with your questions and comments by email at tom@tomviola.com.
+You may also visit his website, www.tomviola.com, and follow him on Facebook and Instagram at "pharmacologydeclassified".

 Day 2 - Lecture 4: